 When you set up a contract with a new energy supplier, they will send you regular instalment bills.
-These instalments are provisions towards your annual energy consumption.
+These instalments are provisions for your annual energy consumption.
 In other words, you pay in advance an estimate of what you are going to consume during the year.

-In addition, the amount to be paid for each instalment is always fixed.
-It will only be altered, where appropriate, when you receive the annual breakdown for your energy consumption.
+The instalment amount may be adjusted when you receive the annual breakdown for your energy consumption.
 At that point, if the total amount you have paid in instalments turns out to be higher than your actual consumption, your supplier will refund you the difference.
 They will also be able to adjust your provisions for the following year based on the new data.
-Conversely, if your consumption exceeds your provision, you will have to pay the difference.
+Conversely, if your total consumption exceeds your provision, you will have to pay the difference.

 Each supplier has its own way of calculating the instalment.
 However, they all base it on your consumption history, while taking account of seasonal fluctuations.
 That’s why your consumption reading is a necessary piece of information for the supplier.
 They will use this reading as the basis for calculating your future instalments.